moderndatacompany/dataos.info/docs/resources/lens/user_groups_and_data_policies.md

 - Which Lens Studio UI features are available to them

-It answers "Who is this user and what can they access?".
+It answers: "Who is this user and which api can they access in semantic model?".

 ## Data policies